- Category: Archery

 While scouting saw this bull which had begun to rub off velvet Found deadhead while waiting for Carson

 At 8:18 a.m. my phone buzzed again, this time Carson had included a picture of his buck!
 His explanation was that he decided to go look for his arrow, saw lots of blood and there 10 yards away lay his buck!
-Since I hadn’t seen or heard an elk to this point, I raced over to Carson’s location to check out his prize.
+Besides the deadhead I found, I hadn’t seen or heard an elk to this point so I raced over to Carson’s location to check out his prize.

 Found these bucks a little later in the season Too bad Carson couldn't have had a chance at these